-- Paul Mathews’ family lived near the area so Paul enjoyed many days ON the prairie!
-He grew up and accomplished his dream: he purchased ‘Paul’s Prairie’!
+- In the early 1900s, Paul Mathews’ family lived in the area, so Paul enjoyed many days ON the prairie!
+In 1969, he accomplished his dream: he purchased ‘Paul’s Prairie.’
 Now he could protect it!
-The prairie was in the hands of a true conservationist!
+The prairie was in the hands of a true conservationist.

 - Texas Parks & Wildlife Department awarded Mr. Mathews the distinguished Lone Star Land Steward Award in 1998 “Celebrating Excellence in Private Land Conservation.
-Established in 1996, the annual Lone Star Land Steward Awards recognizes and honors private landowners in Texas for their contributions to natural resource conservation and management.”
+The annual Lone Star Land Steward Awards recognizes and honors private landowners in Texas for their contributions to natural resource conservation and management.”